Yes, the Customer Experience Still Matters: Here’s Why

 While we now have to wear masks and practice social distancing, there’s one thing that hasn’t changed: the need for retailers to consistently deliver a great customer experience.

 Providing a positive customer experience is so important when it comes to short-term and long-term success in retail.
 There’s been a growing demand for contactless interactions – 87% of consumers prefer stores with contact-free check-out options – and a growing demand for omnichannel shopping experiences – 88% of consumers prefer to shop with retailers that have both brick-and-mortar locations and an online presence1,2.

 That’s why we’re seeing so much innovation in the industry right now.
 Retailers know they need to offer a safe, contactless, and streamlined way for their customers to shop both in-store and online while also engaging them and staying true to their brand.
 This is important when you consider the “halo effect” caused by having both a strong in-store and online presence.
 Additionally, customer loyalty is primarily based on a positive omnichannel experience.

 As a result, many retailers are offering either curbside pick-up or automated lockers.
-Over the last year, we’ve seen a major boost in the use of curbside and lockers, and the majority of consumers – 78% – intend to continue using both of these shopping methods post COVID-19.
+Over the last year, we’ve seen a major boost in the use of curbside and order pickup lockers, and the majority of consumers – 78% – intend to continue using both of these shopping methods post COVID-19.

 Let’s take a closer look at curbside and smart lockers to see how they impact the customer experience: